-Ms. Diamond currently serves as an advisory board member of Ai SPARK, a start-up commercial real estate fintech firm and Great One Digital Holdings, the parent company of fintech start-ups GreatX and HOMZ Global, and is an adjunct professor at New York University's School of Professional Studies Schack Institute of Real Estate.
+Ms. Diamond currently serves as an advisory board member of Ai SPARK, a start-up commercial real estate fintech firm and The Sovereign Wealth Fund Institute, a global data and research firm, and is an adjunct professor at New York University's School of Professional Studies Schack Institute of Real Estate.